thelabnyc/wagtail_blog/README.md

 # What is it

-After reimplimenting WordPress-like blogs over and over again in Wagtail I decided to just make this.
+After reimplementing WordPress-like blogs over and over again in Wagtail I decided to just make this.
 Feel free to use as is or copy it as a starting point.
 It's based on the Wagtail demo blog but is closer to a standard WordPress blog style.